wesleymilan/C-Library-Dual-MPU6050-DMP-for-Intel-Galileo-Edison/README.md

 # C-Library-MPU6050-DMP-for-Intel-Galileo-Edson
-This is a C++ library for MPU6050 using DMP for Intel Galileo and Intel Edison for IoT
+This is a C++ library for Dual MPU6050 using DMP for Intel Galileo and Intel Edison for IoT

 This is a extended version of Jeff Rowberg library for MPU6050.